Zero Trust Security: Transforming Your Approach to Cyber Defense

 Strong Multi-factor Authentication (MFA)

-Implementing a strong MFA method – beyond just username and password – is crucial for establishing identity trust and mitigating lateral movement attacks, as a single verification will not be valid for more than one session.
-For a more powerful form of authentication, PortalGuard’s Multi-factor Authentication offers a biometric solution – Identity-Bound Biometrics – that verifies the actual identity of the user requesting network access.
+Implementing a strong MFA method—beyond just username and password—is crucial for establishing identity trust and mitigating lateral movement attacks, as a single verification will not be valid for more than one session.
+For a more robust form of authentication, PortalGuard’s Multi-Factor Authentication offers a biometric solution that verifies the actual identity of the user requesting network access.

 Centralized Single Sign-on (SSO)

-Having Single Sign-on in place is instrumental in helping organizations shift away from password-based authentication, which is known to create vulnerabilities for hacks, breaches, and account takeovers.
-To truly uphold Zero Trust security, PortalGuard’s Single Sign-on is protected by MFA – including the option to use Identity-Bound Biometrics for the highest level of security.
-Implementing this type of control over your environment’s users and traffic takes you a step closer to establishing Zero Trust.
+Having Single Sign-On in place is instrumental in helping organizations shift away from password-based authentication, which is known to create vulnerabilities for hacks, breaches, and account takeovers.
+To truly uphold Zero Trust security, PortalGuard’s Single Sign-On is protected by MFA, including the option to use biometrics for the highest level of security.
+Implementing this type of control over your environment’s users and traffic brings you a step closer to establishing Zero Trust.

 Conditional Access

 Implementing conditional access procedures is a critical part of a Zero Trust strategy.
-Largely driven by the shift to mobile and cloud, conditional access enables IT teams to either validate or deny requests from devices and users with a set of automated policies.
-Workforces are more remote than ever, and network access outside the perimeter is necessary for the daily operations of many businesses.
-Adaptive Authentication – a form of MFA supported by PortalGuard – directly supports a key aspect of Zero Trust: gathering and analyzing contextual information to validate legitimacy.
+Largely driven by the shift to mobile and cloud, conditional access enables IT teams to either validate or deny requests from devices and users based on a set of automated policies.
+With workforces more remote than ever, network access outside the perimeter is essential for the daily operations of many businesses.
+Adaptive Authentication—a form of MFA supported by PortalGuard—directly supports a key aspect of Zero Trust: gathering and analyzing contextual information to validate legitimacy.

 Common Zero Trust Use Cases